How to Add and Subtract

 Ally's Points

-So if you subtract a negative, you gain points
+So when we subtract a negative, we gain points

 (i.e. the same as adding points).